 The ultimate goal of this project is to fine-tune Letterbox’s own 2 year-old pastured rabbit operation so it can be used as a glass-walls model for other farms.
 Emphasis is on executing high animal welfare standards while demonstrating real economic viability.
 We are likewise developing an easily digestible, practical resource for farmers that intends to guide them through the start-up phase of their own pastured-rabbit operation.
-This resource includes a full enterprise budget along with other replicable materials including housing design, a pasture rotation plan, a sample breeding schedule and feed guidelines.
+This resource includes a full enterprise budget along with other replicable materials including our moveable hutch design, our breeding stock and winter housing, a pasture rotation plan, a sample breeding schedule and feed guidelines.

 In Spring, 2015, Letterbox farmers Nichki Carangelo, Laszlo Lazar & Faith Gilbert began keeping records on their experimental rabbitry consisting of 7 breeding does and 2 bucks.
 Over the course of the season, these farmers have closely tracked production, labor, sales, expenses and profits of their pasture rabbit enterprise – data which they are currently reviewing as they work to put together a complete guide to raising rabbits on pasture for profit.

 In an effort to diversify their data pool, Nichki visited three other rabbit producers to gather information on each producer’s: